webplatform/docs/tutorials/css_filters/index.md

 All is not lost with <code>blur</code>, as on some platforms it's possible to use the CPU to accelerate it, but that's not necessarily going to be available in every browser.
 When in doubt, the best thing is to experiment with the <code>radius</code> that gives you the effect you want, then try to reduce it as much as possible while still maintaining an acceptable visual effect.
 Tuning this way will make your users happier, especially if they are viewing your site on a mobile device.

 If you're using URL-based filters that reference SVG filters, they can contain any arbitrary filter effect, so be aware that they too could be slow.
-Try to make sure you know what the filter effect does and experiment on a mobile device to make sure the performance is OK.
+Try to make sure you know what the filter effect does and experiment on a mobile device to make sure the performance is acceptable.

 <!-- support/speed paragraphs and table omitted-->